pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: links(kinds=None)

-      Return a generator over the page's links.
+      .. versionadded:: 1.16.4 Return a generator over the page's links.
 The results equal the entries of :meth:`Page.getLinks`.

       :arg sequence kinds: a sequence of integers to down-select to one or more link kinds.
 Default is all links.
 Example: ``kinds=(fitz.LINK_GOTO,)`` will only return internal links.